Space medicine: Feasibility of Long Duration Space Flights

-In the interest of creating the possibility of longer duration space flight, NASA has invested in the research and application of preventative space medicine, not only for medically preventable pathologies but trauma as well.
+In the interest of creating the possibility of longer duration space flight, NASA has invested in the research and application of preventive space medicine, not only for medically preventable pathologies but trauma as well.
 Although trauma constitutes more of a life-threatening situation, medically preventable pathologies pose more of a threat to astronauts.
 "The involved crewmember is endangered because of mission stress and the lack of complete treatment capabilities on board the spacecraft, which could result in the manifestation of more severe symptoms than those usually associated with the same disease in the terrestrial environment.
 Also, the situation is potentially hazardous for the other crewmembers because the small, closed, ecological system of the spacecraft is conducive to disease transmission.
 Even if the disease is not transmitted, the safety of the other crewmembers may be jeopardized by the loss of the capabilities of the crewmember who is ill.
 Such an occurrence will be more serious and potentially hazardous as the durations of crewed missions increase and as operational procedures become more complex.
 Not only do the health and safety of the crewmembers become critical, but the probability of mission success is lessened if the illness occurs during flight.
 Aborting a mission to return an ill crewmember before mission goals are completed is costly and potentially dangerous."
 Treatment of trauma may involve surgery in zero-gravity, which is a challenging proposition given the need for blood sample containment.
 Diagnosis and monitoring of crew members is a particularly vital need.
 NASA tested the rHEALTH ONE to advance this capability for on-orbit, travel to Moon and Mars.
 This capability is mapped to Risk of Adverse Health Outcomes and Decrements in Performance Due to Medical Conditions that occur in Mission, as well as Long Term Health Outcomes Due to Mission Exposures.
 Without an approach to perform onboard medical monitoring, loss of crew members may jeopardize long duration missions.